openreferral/hsds_example_profile/README.md

 * An overview of the Profile, its intended use-cases and audience or who may find useful
 * A schema reference page containing details of each schema.
 This should stand on its own ie containing information about the full Profile schema once it has been merged with the HSDS Schema, not just your changes
-* An API reference page with a similar scope to above.
+* An API reference page with a similar scope to the above.
 If your Profile does not make changes to the existing HSDS API Specification, then you should explicitly state this and link to the [HSDS API Reference](http://docs.openreferral.org/en/latest/hsds/api_reference.html) as the SSOT.
 * A summary of changes which your Profile makes.
 This can be structured however best suits your Profile and audience, but you should be clear and explicit with regards to:
   * new properties in your Profile which are not in HSDS
   * properties which your Profile removes from HSDS